dimadzhmil/zmk-config-sweep/README.md

 ![Ferris Sweep v2.2](images/Ferris_Sweep2.jpg)

 This is a 34-key layout I created and use on my Ferris Sweep keyboard.
 Currently the keyboard has 7 layers:

+> [!important]
-Master half is left part of keyboard, slave - right.
+> Master half is left part of keyboard, slave - right.

 ## Layers